Last Updated June 2024 by Stephen Cochrane

 Top 5 Things to Consider

 Children are still growing and developing.
 They are more vulnerable and sensitive to toxic fumes and chemicals.
 You need to use safer paints, especially if you are painting a baby or toddler’s room.
 Look for a paint with low or zero volatile organic compounds (VOC) that are also free of alkylphenol ethoxylates (APEs).
+This technology is new and very welcome.
+We’ve been house painters in Perth for over nine decades, and these advances in paint safety are simply amazing.
+Its high time and we’re so glad to be able to provide you with safer painting options now.

 Avoiding these chemical additives is helpful for your health, but it also helps the environment!

-2. Low Smell
+2. Low fumes

 3. Washable

 You can do everything from washable paint to uniquely coloured walls to manage dirt on your kid’s bedroom walls.
 But let’s face it, it’s never going to stop them from taking a crayon to the wall or playing with messy toys.
 And now you’re left to clean it.
 After all, kids will be kids!
+In mum and dad’s room, a textured feature wall can give the room a warmer feel and you know, mess happens to adults too.

 Consider using a rolling rag or applying a sea sponge finish to add a fun texture to the wall while also hiding and disguising imperfections on the walls.
 It will be less maintenance for you later.

-5. High Quality Paint
+5. High quality paint

 Cheap paint will peel and chip.
 You don’t want the room to look rundown.
 But more importantly, it’s not great for paint fragments to be inhaled by little nostrils.
 Quality paints aren’t just aesthetically more pleasing, they are also better for your family’s health.